w5Mike/Lynx-Rom-Analysis/README.md

 Reconstructed from Lynx 48k eprom memory images and supplemented with information from Lynx User Magazine Issue 1 (Camputers, June 1983, pages 16-18) and Nilug News (Issue 6) by R.B.Poate.

-This is just *my* interpretation of the ROMs - *not* the original source code.
-The whereabouts of the original source are unknown.
+Disclaimer: this is just my interpretation of the ROMs - *not* the original source code (- the whereabouts are unknown).

 Disassembly, analysis and mistakes by: Mike Panter 10/10/2021